-Francisco Park features a variety of amenities including a community garden, large oval lawn for informal play, custom-designed furnishings and overhead structure, restrooms, playground, dog park, and an interpretive plaza preserving a portion of the historic reservoir infrastructure.
+Francisco Park features a variety of amenities including a community garden, a large oval lawn for informal play, custom-designed furnishings and overhead structure, restrooms, a playground, a dog park, and an interpretive plaza preserving a portion of the historic reservoir infrastructure.
 Meandering pathways and a visually striking elevated boardwalk provides ADA-accessible access to all park amenities and incredible view corridors of Alcatraz and the Bay.

 BFS joined the project team as the prime design consultant in 2018 after the initial planning site permit was approved.
 BFS, with the guidance of the Francisco Park Conservancy, carefully refined the site permit design and executed the construction plans to create a park that complements the unique character of the Russian Hill neighborhood and maximizes the usable space on the steeply-sloped site.